cryptopp-modern/cryptopp-modern/Readme.txt

 The Crypto++ library was originally written by Wei Dai.
 The library is now maintained by several team members and the community.
-You are welcome to use it for any purpose without paying anyone, but see License.txt for the fine print.
+You are welcome to use it for any purpose without paying anyone, but see LICENSE for the fine print.

 The following compilers are supported for this release.
 Please visit http://www.cryptopp.com the most up to date build instructions and porting notes.